 Welcome to the history page of The Albany Academies!
 Both The Albany Academy (founded in 1813) and Albany Academy for Girls (founded in 1814) have illustrious histories and so many notable graduates.
-In 2013 we will be celebrating the Bicentennial
+In 2013 and 2014 we celebrated the Bicentennial

-of both schools and ushering in our third century of excellence in education.
-It promises to be a time to tout our achievements, honor our first 200 years of academic, artistic and athletic distinctions and express our gratitude to those that helped get us here.
+of both schools and ushered in our third century of excellence in education.
+It was a time to tout our achievements, honor our first 200 years of academic, artistic and athletic distinctions and express our gratitude to those that helped get us here.

 The Albany Academy for Girls and The Albany Academy archives hold many documents, paintings, and artifacts dating from the earliest years of the two Academies and the full span of two centuries.
 These are located on both campuses and will be on display throughout the Bicentennial at various venues.
 Two short histories of The Albany Academy